GoogleCloudPlatform/cloud-foundation-fabric/modules/net-ilb-l7/README.md

 Health check configuration is controlled via the `health_check_configs` variable, which behaves in a similar way to other LB modules in this repository.

-Defining different health checks fromt he default is very easy.
+Defining different health checks from the default is very easy.
 You can for example replace the default HTTP health check with a TCP one and reference it in you backend service:

 ```hcl
 module "ilb-l7" {